 How Agile Compares to Traditional Methodologies in Data Science?

 Collaboration forms another cornerstone of Datasumi's Agile methodology.
-The framework encourages seamless communication between data scientists, data engineers, and stakeholders.
+The framework encourages seamless communication between data scientists, engineers, and stakeholders.
 Regular stand-ups, sprint reviews, and retrospective meetings foster an environment where insights and feedback are continuously exchanged, driving the project forward.
-This collaborative approach ensures that the team's collective expertise is harnessed effectively, leading to innovative solutions and robust data models.
+This collaborative approach ensures that the team's expertise is harnessed effectively, leading to innovative solutions and robust data models.

 Traditional Methodologies in Data Science